-- A. The sponsoring teacher must submit the Online Competition Entry Form by 5:00 pm on Friday, October 27, 2023. - B. The student must complete an educationrelated service-learning project that makes a concrete and visible impact on individuals with special needs in the school or community. - C. A minimum of 20 hours is required.
-The student must then complete a well-organized portfolio that includes an essay describing the project, as well as supporting artifacts.
+- A. The student must complete an education-related service-learning project that makes a concrete and visible impact on individuals with special needs in the school or community.
+The project cannot overlap with another project/event at the school.
+It must be an original idea. - B. A minimum of 10 hours is required.
+The project needs to begin during the 2024-2025 academic year and end before the deadline to submit the project portfolio. - C. The student must then complete a wellorganized portfolio that includes an essay describing the project, as well as supporting artifacts.
 There are two components to the project portfolio: the essay and the artifacts.
-If the artifacts are not included, the competition entry will be disqualified. - D. The project portfolio must be emailed as a Word or PDF file to feaconference@fiu.edu by 5:00 pm on Friday, November 3, 2023.
-The competitor's full name and the name of this competition must appear in the email subject line.
-Portfolios received after this deadline will not be considered.
+If the artifacts are not included, the competition entry will be disqualified. - D. The competitor must submit the project portfolio by 5:00 pm on Friday,

+November 8, 2024.
+The portfolio must be attached to a single email as a PDF or Word file.
+The email should be sent to feaconference@fiu.edu.
+The email subject line must include the competitor's full name and the name of the competition.
+Project portfolios received after this deadline will not be considered.